 Unifi Protect Settings

-On the settings page, we will only find two settings that are worth mentioning.
-Under Storage & Capacity, you can configure the Time-Based Purge.
+On the settings page, we will only find one setting that are worth mentioning.
+Under Recordings, you can configure the Time-Based Purge.
 In some areas, you are only allowed to keep recordings for an x amount of days.

 Unifi Protect App